 - Check your credit score.
-Knowing your credit scores will help you see yourself the way a lender sees you.
+Knowing your credit score will help you see yourself the way a lender sees you.
 Higher credit scores will usually mean lower interest rates.

 - Compare rates from at least three lenders.
-Today, it is easy to request free rate quotes from online personal loan lenders.
-Many of the top lenders will even use a soft credit pull to estimate a loan rate before you officially apply.
-A soft credit inquiry will not hurt your credit score.
+Today, it’s easy to request free rate quotes from online personal loan lenders.
+Many of the top lenders will even use a soft credit pull to estimate a loan rate before you officially apply; note that soft credit inquiries will not hurt your credit score.
 Compare quotes from multiple lenders before you decide to formally apply for a loan.

 - Complete a formal application.
-Many lenders will allow you to sign personal loan documents online.
-But you may also have to provide additional documentation as part of your application.
+Many lenders will allow you to sign personal loan documents online, though you may also have to provide additional documentation as part of your application.
 Loan funds may be transferred to your bank account as soon as the same day you formally apply.

 When you need a loan with a moderate interest rate, both a home equity loan and a personal loan could make sense in your circumstances.
 Be sure to compare a home equity loan versus a personal before you decide which is best for you.